mostafa-drz/genshell/README.md

 # genshell

-`genshell` is a command-line interface (CLI) tool that utilizes OpenAI's ChatGPT to generate shell commands from natural language descriptions.
+`genshell` is a command-line interface (CLI) tool that utilizes OpenAI's ChatGPT to generate shell commands based on your operating systems from natural language descriptions.
 This tool aims to bridge the gap between human language and shell commands, making it easier for users to perform tasks without needing to remember specific command syntax.

 ## Disclaimer